Prem Reddy, MD, FACC, FCCP Chairman of the Board

-Neerav has recently relocated to San Diego with his wife, Nishma.
-They have enjoyed living in southern California for the past three years, and one of their favorite hobbies includes traveling.
+Neerav lives in San Diego with his wife, Nishma.
+They enjoy all of the wonderful things Southern California has to offer from beaches to restaurants, and one of their favorite hobbies includes traveling.
 Neerav is an avid sports fan, and keenly follows football and basketball.

 Janet Caceres has been an essential part of the leadership at Paradise Valley Hospital since the hospital's turnaround and revitalization by Prime Healthcare Services in 2007.
 She initially came to Paradise Valley Hospital as part of the transition team during the hospital's sale from Adventist Health to Prime Healthcare Services, and was instrumental in the success of the transition.
 Janet was so impressed with the business model of Dr. Prem Reddy and his team at Prime, that she accepted the offer to become the permanent Chief Financial Officer for Paradise Valley.

 Janet and her two children come to San Diego from Roseburg, Oregon.
 She has extensive education and experience in finance and health care, having previously worked with Catholic Health Initiatives for eight years at Mercy Medical Center in Roseburg, Oregon.
 Her 17 years with Adventist Health System--including a number of years at the corporate level round out a full professional life in health care finance.